Student Handbooks

 Recital Hearing (Jury) and Recital

-Students will present the entire program from memory along with a typed program (see Canvas Assignment in your recital course) to a faculty jury three weeks prior to the recital.
+Students will present the entire program from memory to a faculty jury three weeks prior to the recital.
 Recitals not approved by the jury at this hearing will be rescheduled for a later date.
-The recital hearing should be scheduled at the same time that the recital time is selected.
 When possible, the recital hearing should take place during the student’s regular lesson time.
 Hearing and Recital dates are scheduled by the student with the approval of the instructor.
 Students will not participate in graduation exercises until all requirements, including the presentation of the senior recital, have been satisfied.

 Using sheet music is not allowed for singers in recitals or cabarets except for oratorio repertoire or in chamber music repertoire when it is being performed with non-keyboard instruments.
 Only one recital may be presented by a student in a single semester.